LeelaRamyaSri93/Build-With-Clarity/reflections/Day_Learning/Day 04.md

 ---

 ## 🌱 Reflection
-> “Security begins with clarity—knowing what you control and what you delegate.”
+> “Security begins with clarity knowing what you control and what you delegate.”